monoloc0/writeups/THM/teamcw.md

 ![image](https://user-images.githubusercontent.com/78683952/110202739-fa8b5300-7e6a-11eb-9ab1-b9aef3554d17.png)

-* I then checked out the New_site.txt:
+* Next I checked out the New_site.txt:

 ![image](https://user-images.githubusercontent.com/78683952/110239455-38f64000-7f47-11eb-828b-bf4357747af5.png)

 It seems like we have to adjust the entry in our hosts file from **team.thm** to **dev.team.thm** Furthermore, the two names within the .txt file look like usernames.
+Let's take a note of that.

 * Browsing to **dev.team.thm** shows us the following